Lalapinkbun/La-Spin/README.md

 Three of the Kind are not better than THE ROCKKKKKKK.

 4. **Four Times** → get the same shape on a 4-column slot
-How possible is it that 3A exists?
+How possible is it that 4 A's exists?

 5. **Jackpot!** → get the same shape on a 5-column slot
 How Did We Get Here?

 6. **Thousandaire** → get a total of 10,000 L Coins
-Almost 990,000 L Coins left to become a millionaire lol
+Almost, you need more 990,000 L Coins to become a millionaire lol

 7. **The Highest Possible** → get the highest L Coin without getting the same shape
 Well, I guess it's still much huh?